Rack of Lamb

 To check the temperature, insert an instant read meat thermometer into the thickest part of the meat, without touching the bone.
 Medium-rare will read between 125° and 130°.
 Remove from the oven and let it rest for a few minutes to let the juices redistribute.
 Slice into separate ribs for your guests so they don’t have to do it at the table.

-If you like my Pearl Couscous recipe, please leave a comment and let me know what you think.
+If you like my Rack of Lamb recipe, please comment below.
 If you made it, post your wonderful images on Instagram and tag me.
-Don’t forget to subscribe and you will be emailed each time I post a new recipe.
+Don’t forget to go back to the The Finished Dish’s Home Page, scroll down on the right side and subscribe.
+You will be emailed each time I post a new recipe.

 Rack of Lamb